rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 somewhat required (even moreso than rust, because currently, in order to create a list or vector data type in mojo, you currently need to roll your own through pointer semantics).

-### The Copy Constructor
+### The Copy Constructor: __copyinit__

-The copy constructor is needed when you want to copy the _value_ of a variable on the RHS of the `=` sign, to a new variable on the LHS.
+Technically, mojo doesn't use the terms copy constructor or move constructor (like C++ does), but it may be helpful to think of `__copyinit__` as constructing a "new" value.
+I put "new" in quotes, because the implementation of `__copyinit__` (that you yourself define in your own structs) might simply increment a ref count and make the new value a reference to an existing value (which is much more performant than allocating a block of memory the size of the RHS type, and inserting copies of values into the new memory).

 Let's think about vanilla python and look at this code